Staff at New Waltham Academy believe that encouraging children to read for enjoyment is key to

 Year Group teaching of reading

-are structured, how to use book language and learn about the rhythm and expression needed for
+how texts are structured, how to use book language and learn about the rhythm and expression

-reading aloud.
-Our aim is to build on and extend children’s understanding of language so that they
+needed for reading aloud.
+Our aim is to build on and extend children’s understanding of language so that

 fictions texts are used as the vehicle to deliver writing lessons which further engage the children.